 Outcomes Actions / Priorities Quarterly RAG status On target for March 2022?
 Action to regain (if amber or red) Particular Points to Note National Park Authority Achieve 'Organisational Net Zero' by 2030 or earlier.
 (Lead Officer, Nigel Stone) Develop and publish a full NFNPA Sustainability Action Plan (Q1 & Q2) - to establish a clear baseline for our current emissions/impacts and a monitorable route to achieve Net Zero as an organisation by the end of the decade Fit for purpose and sustainable procurement practices in place throughout the organisation and its supply chain (Q1 & Q2).
+Authority Action Plan in draft, will bring paper to November Committee.
+Procurement review complete and suggested updates being drafted.
 New Authority Business Plan agreed.
 (Lead Officer, Nigel Stone) Following adoption of the updated Partnership Plan, to draft and publish ambitious strategic actions for the Authority.
 Ensure full member and staff engagement and clear, adequate and appropriate monitoring mechanisms for the life of the Plan.
 A suite of data and evidence sources is collated, analysed and published to inform NPA and partner organisation decision-making.
 (Lead Officer, Holger Schiller) A range of baseline datasets identified Review and refresh our own Key Performance Indicators (for Q1 Committee reporting) Initial list of research opportunities proposed to local Universities State of the Park Report updated.
+NPA Key Performance Indicators have been reviewed and refreshed - format of reporting to RAPC yet to be agreed.